Area of Need

 Read further information on the process of appealing a refused application under section 16 of the Area of Need policy and procedure.

-District of Workforce Shortage Status (DWS)
+Distribution Priority Area (DPA) and District of Workforce Shortage (DWS) status

 - public health service positions, except medical superintendent with right of private practice (MSRPP) and medical officer with right of private practice (MORPP)